An idea is worthless without execution. Or so the saying goes.

 And what do you get when you combine:

 “The only way that you can achieve exponential organic growth is through word of mouth,” Rachleff says.
 “And the only way to achieve word of mouth is if you truly delight your customers.”
-(Source: Nailing Product-Market Fit and Building a Successful Startup).
+(Source).

 Marc Andreessen, the co-founder of Netscape and of Andreessen-Horowitz, defined product-market fit in a similar way:

 “Product-market fit means being in a good market with a product that can satisfy that market.”
-(Source: The Only Thing That Matters)
+(Source).

 Until you’ve hit product-market fit, sales cycles will be slow.
 Marketing will be a long and painful process.
 But once you’ve hit product-market fit, much of this will fall into place.